FIFA's Blatter comes out fighting despite scandal and divisions

-He now faces the daunting task of restoring public faith in an organisation tainted by allegations of rampant graft and deeply divided over his leadership.
-Swiss police arrested seven leading football officials, including FIFA vice-president Jeffrey Webb, in a dawn swoop on a Zurich hotel on Wednesday.
+He now faces the daunting task of restoring public faith in an organization tainted by allegations of rampant graft and deeply divided over his leadership.
+Swiss police arrested seven leading soccer officials, including FIFA vice-president Jeffrey Webb, in a dawn swoop on a Zurich hotel on Wednesday.

 One of Blatter's strongest critics, English Football Association Chairman Greg Dyke, predicted further scandals before the end of his new four-year term.